2011–12 Parma FC season: Transfers

 On 6 July, experienced professional and vice-captain Massimo Paci also left the club, choosing to join Novara after his contract expired and Parma chose not to renew it.
 On the same day, out of favour striker Valeri Bojinov finally made his move to Sporting CP and Chilean attacking midfielder Jaime Valdés moved the other way on a temporary basis.
 As a result, one of Parma's main aims for the summer of signing of a forward became more important; however, main target Amauri, on loan to Parma for the second half of the previous year, confirmed his desire to stay at Juventus.
 Marco Pisano, who had struggled to get many games in his only season as a Parma player behind the more consistent performers Luca Antonelli and Massimo Gobbi at left-back, secured a move to Vicenza on 16 July.

 After nearly a month without signing a senior player, Matteo Rubin joined Parma from Torino on 6 August 2011 on a year-long loan deal, with the left-back unsatisfied with life at a Serie B club, although his time at Parma was eventually mutually agreed to be cut short in January.
 Further developments in the transfer market were not forthcoming until deadline day on 31 August.
 On that day, summer signing Fabio Borini and Francesco Lunardini were loaned to Roma and Gubbio, respectively.
 Beanpole striker Sergio Floccari was also loaned from Lazio for a fee of €1.5 million, as Parma finally found a replacement on the target man front.

-On 19 January 2012, Parma signed Brazilian right-back Jonathan on loan from Internazionale until the end of the season.
+On 19 January 2012, Parma signed Brazilian right-back Jonathan on loan from Inter Milan until the end of the season.
 Three days later, Parma also tied up a loan deal for Stefano Okaka on loan from Roma.
-Towards the end of the window, McDonald Mariga returned from Internazionale on loan after a previous spell at the club and summer signing Graziano Pellè was loaned to Sampdoria.
+Towards the end of the window, McDonald Mariga returned from Inter Milan on loan after a previous spell at the club and summer signing Graziano Pellè was loaned to Sampdoria.
 On 2 February 2012, two days after the transfer window closed, the club's record scorer Hernán Crespo announced that his contract had been terminated after 94 goals in 201 appearances over two spells.